kelcho-spense/world-academia-api/README.md

+Your `README.md` file is already comprehensive and well-organized.
+However, I suggest adding information about the testing setup, performance testing, and any additional tools or libraries you might have added.
+Here's an updated version of your README that includes those elements:

+---

 # Restful API Express

 This is a RESTful API built with Node.js, Express, and TypeScript, designed to manage a university's internal data.
 It provides endpoints for managing users, including roles like `user` and `admin`, and supports authentication with JWT.